gabezy/decoder/README.md

 <br>
 <br>

-Do not forget to check out the [JavaScript Version](https://github.com/gabezy/decodificador-challenge-1)
+Do not forget to check out the [TypeScript Version](https://github.com/gabezy/decodificador-challenge-1)